 Legal Separation in California

 California recognizes legal separation as an alternative to divorce.
-This option is not as permanent as divorce, but it can help provide some clarification of legal rights while spouses contemplate whether they will stay together.
+This option is not as permanent as divorce, but it can help provide clarification of legal rights while spouses contemplate whether they will stay together.
 Knowing the laws associated with legal separation in California can help spouses determine if this is the best option for them.

 Consent